mmakowski/vpmreplication-model/README.md

  + Base class (Buggy File, Vulnerability File, File)
  + Extensions (for experiments)
-    + model for preprocessing the different approaches
+    + model for experiments
-    + model for experiments and results
+    + model for the approach of replication study
+    + Utilitary Methods

 ### Tests

-This module contains test only for the ResultScore class as all the other class are not providing any additional method.
+This module contains test only for ResultScore and UtilitaryMethods as all the other class are just basic data class.

 ### Note